Apache

 What is Apache?

-Development on Apache began in 1995.
-In 2009, it became the first web server software to server more than 100 million websites.
+Apache is popular because it runs on most server operating systems, including UNIX, Linux, and Windows.
+Development began in 1995, and in 2009 it became the first web server software to serve more than 100 million websites.

 Related Terms